 Assigning words to our feelings is the beginning of understanding them.
 The vast majority of them may not add up to anything of significance, but as you consider what you’ve written something of significance may begin to take shape.
 Writing in a journal “is very much like watching a Polaroid develop.
 You can’t—and, in fact, you’re not supposed to—know exactly what the picture is going to look like until it has finished developing.”
 (Anne Lamott, Bird by Bird-Some Instructions on Writing and Life.
 New York: Anchor Books Doubleday, 1995, 41)

 Writing in my journal is often this way.
 I don’t know what it all adds up to, but I will, if I just keep writing, exploring, discovering.
 Somehow out of the mess, insight emerges.

-"Constructing simultaneously affords discovery.
-Writers know more fully what they mean only after having written it."
-(Perl 1979, p.
-331)
+Journalers know more fully what they mean only after they’ve written about it.

 Use Writing to Discover Meaning

-A few years ago, Chuck Swindoll told an audience of 600 pastors that if he heard one more prayer asking God to “lead, guide, and direct” us, he thought he’d vomit.
+As you write, focus on what something means.
+And as you seek to discover meaning, be honest with yourself.
+Don’t settle for trite, clichéd, or mindless phrases, try to find just the precise words that captures the essence of what you are feeling.
+A few years ago, Chuck Swindoll told an audience of 600 pastors that if he heard one more person asking God to “lead, guide, and direct” us, he thought he’d vomit.
 "Can’t God just lead us?
 Why do we always pray, 'lead, guide and direct?'"
 We all get caught at times using religious sounding nonsense.
 Avoid it in your journal.
-Figure out the right word for what you really mean, get specific, get real.
+Figure out the right word for what you really mean.
+Get specific.
+Get real.